ArtiFex-72/OnionChecker/README.md

 If you want to receive notifications each time when program detects an active site, click 'Set up a telegram bot' in main menu.
-You will need to create a bot with @BotFather in telegram and give us it's access token and your telegram id (use @getmyid_bot to get it).
+You will need to create a bot with @BotFather in telegram and give the program it's access token and your telegram id (use @getmyid_bot to get it).
 Then you can check if your bot is connected with 'Check_for_a_bot' option.